rcman/rcman/README.md

 **The Short Version**

 Download the initrd.gz from the files [Image](https://github.com/rcman/BPI-F3/blob/main/files/initrd.gz) directory.
 Rename it to the same name of the initrd in the boot directory, I would backup the original first.
-Once you replace it follow the instructions below to download the correct version of Ubuntu.
-Flash it to your m.2 and then boot your system from Micro SD Card which is where you replaced the initrd and boot from it.
+Make sure you run sync from the command line to make sure everthing is written to the SD Card.
+Burn the Ubuntu image (link below) to m.2.
+Your system will boot from Micro SD Card and then run from m.2
 <br>

 **Long Version**